-On March 23, 2018 the Office of Digital Services Industries received an early application from TRUSTe for the renewal of its APEC recognition, and a request that the early renewal be processed to harmonize re-certification timelines for TRUSTe's CBPR and Privacy Recognition for Processors Accountability Agent recognitions.
-After having reviewed the completeness of this application, the United States Department of Commerce forwarded this submission to the JOP on July 13, 2018.
+On July 31, 2019, the Office of Digital Services Industries received an application from TRUSTe to continue to be recognized as a PRP System Accountability Agent in the United States.
+As this is a recertification, the certification period will last for two years from the date of endorsement by the APEC Digital Economy Steering Group.
+After having reviewed the completeness of this application, the United States Department of Commerce forwarded this submission to the JOP on November 26, 2019.